How do Companies Measure Success in Employee Wellbeing?

 3. Model healthy work habits yourself

-When you lead by example, your employees are more likely to adopt the same behaviors in their own workplaces.
+When you lead by example, your employees are more likely to adopt the same behaviors in their workplaces.
 Maintain a positive attitude at all times, take care of yourself both physically and mentally (e.g., exercise regularly, get enough sleep), don’t gossip about colleagues behind their backs or put them down in front of others, avoid using inflammatory language when discussing work experiences or problems with coworkers, and be respectful of other people’s time (including taking breaks during meetings).

 4. Review and update your workplace policies